British School Manila: Department of Energy Collaboration & Solar Panels

-BSM signed a Memorandum of Understanding with the Department of Energy in September 2023 where the two organizations agreed to collaborate in support of Republic Act RA11285, the Energy Efficient and Conservation Act.
+BSM signed a Memorandum of Understanding with the Department of Energy in September 2023 where the two organisations agreed to collaborate in support of Republic Act RA11285, the Energy Efficient and Conservation Act.
 The collaboration includes the Department of energy supporting audits to make the campus more efficient and the school supporting curriculum development and the creation of educational resources for public schools to support teaching about energy efficiency and how to implement it in daily life.
 As announced at the signing, the school launched the first phase of its solar plant, capable of generating 99.76 kwp, in May 2024.
+The school received a Special Recognition Award for Energy Efficiency and Conservation at the 5th Energy Efficiency Awards, held in December 2025.

 Associations and Accreditations

 The British School Manila was a FOBISIA (Federation of British International Schools in Asia) founding school and continues to be involved and contribute significantly, regularly hosting and attending FOBISIA events.
-For Sports FOBISIA, these events differ based on level of schooling; primary and secondary.
+For Sports FOBISIA, these events differ based on the level of schooling; primary and secondary.
 The school is accredited by the Council of International Schools, Western Association of Schools and Colleges and is the only accredited member of the Council of British International Schools (COBIS) in the Philippines.